-Description The property comprises a two storey semi-detached house.
+Description The property comprises a two storey Semi-detached house .
+The property was originally constructed for the local authority.

-Accommodation This may be summarised as follows: Ground Floor: entrance hallway, lounge, kitchen/dining room, WC.
-First Floor: landing, bedroom 1, bedroom 2, bedroom 3, shower room.
+Accommodation This may be summarised as follows: Ground Floor: entrance hall, lounge, kitchen First Floor: landing, bathroom, bedroom 1, bedroom 2.

-Gross internal floor area (m 2) 85 sqm or thereby.
+Gross internal floor area (m 2) 63 sq.m or thereby

-Neighbourhood and location The subjects are located in an established residential area within the town of Paisley.
-The surrounding properties comprise a variety of styles and types.
+Neighbourhood and location The subjects are located in an established residential area within the Foxbar district of Paisley The surrounding properties comprise a mixture of local authority owned and privately owned dwellings of various styles and types.
 Transport, schooling and essential shopping facilities are available within the general area.